 The entire management team is stronger as a result of feedback from the evaluations they took as well.
 Says Doty, “The information we now have about our personal operational styles, motivational factors, and communication preferences has helped us work better with each other and our reports.
 We’re a far better team.”

-Doty admits that his experience with SGS is contrary to other consulting firms NACS has engaged.
+Doty admits that his experience with Danita is contrary to other consulting firms NACS has engaged in.
 “We’ve been disappointed a few times.
 When they disappear after telling us what we should do, we felt cheated, having seen no results.
-SGS has restored our faith that a consultant’s expertise and perspective can make a difference.
+Danita has restored our faith that a consultant’s expertise and perspective can make a difference.
 Danita’s all about ideas, implementation, reinforcement and results.
 As a vendor, we pride ourselves on the quality, service, professionalism, and integrity we provide our customers.
-And it’s important to us to work with vendors whose values align with ours.
+And it’s important for us to work with vendors whose values align with ours.
 Like us, Danita does what she says she’ll do.”

 Sales Leadership’s Perspective